 How KFC use digitalization to optimize its strategy in China

-KFC is the most popular fast-food chain in China, where it opened the first franchise in 1992 and has around 6000 outlets at present.
+KFC is the most popular fast-food chain/franchise in China.
+Actually, KFC launched one of the first foreign franchise in China in 1992 and has around 6000 outlets at present (2021).

 Digitalization is part of the KFC strategy.
 The “American chain” uses its own app to send special offers or coupons to loyal clients, and rewards the clients that download the app for the first time with a cash value of approximately $13.

 Also, KFC decided to partner with Onmyoji, China’s awarded gaming brand, in order to create a special game for promoting the chain.
 The game encourages players to play in KFC outlets through location-based service and augmented reality.